 When Did the Buddha Become Fat?

-Images, especially of faces, are a powerful way of communicating.
+Images, especially of faces, are a powerful way to communicate.

 I recently visited Hong Kong, South Korea, and Japan.
 In all three places, statues and images of the Buddha were everywhere, some more than one thousand years old.
 I confess that I know little about Buddhism and even less about the Buddha, but I seemed to notice that the depictions of the Enlightened One took all sorts of different forms, including a very chubby and smiling version popularly known as the Fat Buddha (and occasionally as the Laughing Buddha).
 From what I know about Buddhism and its central tenet of the Middle Path, the Buddha himself should not be depicted as fat* (or skinny for that matter).
 To my simple-minded view of things, the Buddha should be average** in build and stature.